-9.2.5 Boot Loading Sequence
+9.2.5.
+Boot loading sequence

 - 1. Reset unit using nRST pin or power cycle. - 2.
-Wait about 1 second. - 3.
-Read BOOT\STATUS register and check for boot mode compatibility (register should have pattern 0x06AB in NORMAL mode or 0x46AB in BOOT mode).
+Wait for at least a second. - 3.
+Read BOOT_STATUS register and check for boot mode compatibility (register should have pattern 0x06AB in NORMAL mode or 0x46AB in BOOT mode).
 If register has pattern 0x46AB that means unit already in boot mode.
-So skip steps 4.5.6. - 4.
+So, skip steps 4,5,6. - 4.
 Send "Enter Boot Mode" command to unit. - 5.
 Wait about 1 second. - 6.
-Read BOOT\STATUS status register to ensure, that device entered Boot Mode (register should have pattern 0x46AB) - 7.
-Send application fragments to unit one by one (up to 16\256-bytes fragments 4K).
-If desired check BOOT\STATUS register after each fragment to ensure it was successfully accepted (bits "Last Operation Status" and "CRC check status" should be 0).
-Note: if application size is not even to 256 bytes, the final application segment needs to be padded to 256 bytes by value 0xff - 8.
-Issue "Program Block" command and wait about 300 500 ms or when DRDY becomes active again allowing command to complete (time includes erasing of FLASH pages).
-After that check BOOT\STATUS register (bits "Last Operation Status", "CRC check status", "Application image compatibility" and "Programming status" should be all 0). - 9.
+Read BOOT_STATUS status register to ensure, that device entered Boot Mode (register should have pattern 0x46AB) - 7.
+Send application fragments to unit one by one (up to 16256-bytes fragments -4K).
+If desired check BOOT_STATUS register after each fragment to ensure it was successfully accepted (bits "Last Operation Status" and "CRC check status" should be 0).

+Note: if application size is not even to 256 bytes, the final application segment needs to be padded to 256 bytes by value 0xff

+- Issue "Program Block" command and wait for around 300 ms 500 ms or when DRDY becomes active again allowing command to complete (time includes erasing of FLASH pages).
+After that check BOOT_STATUS register (bits "Last Operation Status", "CRC check status", "Application image compatibility" and "Programming status" should be all 0). - 9.
 Cycle through steps 7 and 8 until whole image is programmed. - 10.
 Send "Activate New Application" command to unit. - 11.
-Check BOOT\STATUS register to see if command succeeded. - 12.
+Check BOOT_STATUS register to see if command succeeded. - 12.
 Send Reset command or toggle "nRST" signal.
 Unit will reboot and start executing new application.
-Wait for about 1 second and then read BOOT\STATUS register.
+Wait for about 1 second and then read BOOT_STATUS register.
 It should have pattern 0x06AB.